Phalangodidae

 Human Relevance

-Several Texella from central Texas karst are federally endangered, making the significant for biology and cave protection.
+Several Texella from central Texas karst are federally endangered, making the significant for conservation and cave protection.
 These species serve as flagship for karst conservation and have been used to validate regional karst fauna region (KFR) boundaries through genetic studies.

 Similar Taxa